BetaHuhn/metadata-scraper/README.md

 ### Basic

-Pass an URL as the first parameter and [metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) automatically scrapes it and returns everything it finds:
+Pass a URL as the first parameter and [metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) automatically scrapes it and returns everything it finds:

 ```js
 const url = 'https://github.com/BetaHuhn/metadata-scraper'